-The coronavirus pandemic has gutted the price of coca leaf.
+The coronavirus has gutted the price of coca.
 It could reshape the cocaine trade.

 More than most illicit drugs, cocaine is moved by sea.
 The United States has deployed Navy and Coast Guard ships for a massive counterdrug operation in the Caribbean, but the cartels have found other, less-monitored routes.
 They’re increasingly moving their product north up the Pacific coast from Peru to Central America, where some countries have curbed marine patrols during the pandemic.

 Officials and analysts say the coca crash is likely to be temporary.
 As lockdowns ease, for instance, there are signs of a rebound in coca leaf prices in some areas of Bolivia, and at least a slowing of the steep price drops seen in Peru.
 As more transit restarts, some countries are already beginning to seize more drugs.
-Peruvian and Brazilian police seized a small plane with 925 pounds of cocaine in northern Peru in late May.
+Peruvian and Brazilian police took a small plane with 925 pounds of cocaine in northern Peru in late May.
 Peruvian police intercepted another 380 pounds aboard a ship bound for Europe.

-In Bolivia and Colombia in particular, authorities have seen the crash as a chance to target illegal growing more aggressively.
+In Bolivia and Colombia in particular, authorities see the crash as a chance to target illegal growing more aggressively.
 Colombian troops have accelerated forced eradication during the lockdown, sparking clashes, protests and two deaths as they seek to clear 320,000 acres of coca this year.

 “Since the health emergency began, we have been clear — military and police operations [against coca] will continue,” Colombian Defense Minister Carlos Holmes Trujillo told the Bogotá newspaper El Espectador.